ruggeri/tech-notes/randos/aaronson.md

 one this corresponds to.
 You reply thusly.
 This convinces the challenger.

-Note: the challenger learns nothing here.
-He gains no ability to convince anyone else that the graphs are not isomorphic (since they can submit their own challenges).
-This is an example of a *statistical ZKP*.
+This seems intuitively "zero knowledge:" the challenger "learns" nothing here.
+But can we formalize this?

+First, even though the verifier now believes that the two graphs are not isomorphic, they should not be able to prove this onward to anyone else.
+They could show the transcript to someone new, but this is unconvincing, because how does the third party know that the prover and the verifier weren't colluding?

+In particular: how would a third party know that the transcript wasn't simply something the alleged "verifier" wrote all by themself?

+Basically: the proof will be non-convincing if there is a simulator program that would generate fake transcripts with the same probability distribution as true transcripts.
+This is called _statistical ZKP_.

+This captures the idea of the original proof protocol being zero knowledge, because it shows that a sample from the true proof protocol transcript says nothing, since that was equally probable to sample from the simulator transcript space.

-Another kind is a *computational ZKP*.
+Another kind is a _computational ZKP_.
 Here, we do our graph coloring thing, where we encrypt our colorings for commitment.
 We are relying on non-invertibility of our encryption.
 Clearly `SZK` is contained in `CZK`.
+All NP-complete can be encoded as graph coloring, so all NP-complete problems have a computational ZKP.

-A *probabilistically checkable proof* (PCP) says that you can verify a proof by just looking in a few random places.
+A _probabilistically checkable proof_ (PCP) says that you can verify a proof by just looking in a few random places.
 That is: in the right proof system, a false proof should make errors just about everywhere.